Government of Canada actions to reduce air pollution

 - funding to install more electric charging and hydrogen refueling stations

-- ensuring Canadians use high-quality fuels by putting in place regulations that limit polluting causing components in fuels that are produced, imported, or sold in Canada.
+- ensuring Canadians use high-quality fuels by putting in place regulations, such as the Clean Fuel Regulations, that limit polluting causing components, such as lead, sulphur and benzene, in fuels.

-Reducing harmful emissions across various industries and operations through:
+Reducing harmful emissions across various industries and operations, including emissions from transportation, and from consumer and commercial products through:

-- regulations to reduce methane and volatile organic compound emissions from the oil and gas industry
+- developing new regulations to further reduce methane and volatile organic compound emissions from the oil and gas industry

 - regulations to reduce emissions from a wide range of engines, vehicles and machines including: